 Doctolib, a fast-growing healthcare startup in Europe, used Happeo to integrate with Google Workspace and created a single, searchable source of truth for all their documents and information.
-They also integrated Slack and social channels which improved employee engagement and continues to allow Doctolib to scale its internal communication as its team grows.
+They also integrated Slack and social channels which improved employee engagement and continue to allow themselves to scale their internal communication as their teams grow.

 State Auto, a century-old US insurance company, needed a flexible intranet to help streamline and facilitate internal communication.
 Happeo helped them pivot to an entirely remote workforce, improve productivity by reducing email volume, and enable quick access to information and colleagues via a mobile app.
 Team members were better able to connect with each other — and with the information they needed to do their jobs.

 State Auto also benefited from Happeo's Advanced Analytics, which revealed what employees searched for and gave senior leaders visibility into how team members interact with the system.

 ActivTrak, a cloud-based workforce analytics platform, wanted to move away from Slack, centralize its knowledge base, and foster culture and engagement for its remote workforce.
 They also needed to streamline their onboarding process, particularly since their workforce is growing rapidly.

 ActivTrak used Happeo to consolidate all their information into one searchable repository and connected it with their HR system.
 This enabled them to automate HR tasks, like updating the perpetually changing company org chart.
 They also created team hubs customized to individual departments.

 How to increase the ROI of an intranet system